Picoğlu Osman

-Picoğlu Osman (/tr/, 1901 – 31 May 1946) was a Turkish kemençe player from the Eastern Black Sea Region in Turkey.
-He was also a famous composer and he is thought to be one of the best kemençe players.
+Picoğlu Osman (/tr/, 1901 – 31 May 1946) was a Turkish kemençe player and composer from the Eastern Black Sea Region in Turkey.

 Early life

-He was born in Görele in Northeastern Turkey.
+Osman was born in Görele, Northeastern Turkey.
 His father's name was İsmail and his mother's name was Esma.
 His mother died in 1905 and his father died in 1912.
-In 1910, when he was at the age of 9, he began playing kemençe.
-Another kemençe player Kodalak Halil Agha taught him how to play kemençe.
-Then he attended traditional festivals and weddings and performed famous kemençe türküs.
+In 1910, at the age of 9, he began playing kemençe, taught by Kodalak Halil Agha.
+He attended traditional festivals and weddings and performed famous kemençe türküs.

 Osman as a virtuoso

 Osman was thought to be a very talented player because of his style of play.
 He worked at TRT Radio in Ankara for four months.
 He recorded songs on 78 rpm vinyls.
 His records include: